Jorenar/blog/_posts/2021-07-05-vla-pitfalls.md

 But since the world we live in is less than ideal, one needs to know well what are the pitfalls of using VLA in their code before doing so.

-In this text I will divide VLA into two categories:

-  * automatic VLA (_aVLA_) - most of the criticism in this article falls on them
-  * pointers to VLA (_pVLA_) - the useful side of the feature which will be covered in another post
+Most of the text will focus on problems caused by automatic VLA, thus to further highlight that fact an abbreiviation _aVLA_ will be used. \\
+About good sides of the featue (which mostly include _variably-modified types_ - essentialy pointers to VLA) an another article will be written.

 # Allocation on stack